Helping Federal Employees With Employment Law Matters

 The Federal Laws

 The Civil Rights Act of 1964 marked a significant landmark in civil rights and labor law in the United States.
-Title VII of the Civil Rights Act addresses employment discrimination and establishes the notion of Equal Employment Opportunity (EEO).
-Specifically, Title VII makes it illegal for employers to discriminate against employees, or applicants for employment, on the bases of race, color, religion, national origin, or sex.
+The Title VII of the Civil Rights Act addresses employment discrimination and establishes the notion of Equal Employment Opportunity (EEO).
+Specifically, Title VII makes it illegal for employers to discriminate against employees or applicants for employment on the basis of race, color, religion, national origin or sex.
 Title VII also makes it illegal to retaliate against employees for reporting discrimination or for participating in another employee’s discrimination complaint.
-Subsequently, Title VII has been improved upon by the passage of supplemental legislation making it illegal to discriminate against employees or applicants for employment on the bases of age and disability.
-This supplemental legislation was enacted by the Age Discrimination in Employment Act of 1967 (ADEA), the Rehabilitation Act of 1973 (Rehab Act), and the Americans with Disabilities Act of 1990 (ADA).
-In more recent years, Congress and the courts expanded the scope of protected classes also to include pregnancy, sexual orientation, parental status, marital status, and political affiliation.
-The Genetics Information Nondiscrimination Act of 2008 (GINA) also makes it illegal for employers to discriminate against employees, or applicants for employment, based on their genetic information/genetic history.
+Subsequently, Title VII has been improved upon by the passage of supplemental legislation making it illegal to discriminate against employees or applicants for employment on the basis of age and disability.
+This supplemental legislation was enacted by the Age Discrimination in Employment Act of 1967 (ADEA), the Rehabilitation Act of 1973 (Rehab Act) and the Americans with Disabilities Act of 1990 (ADA).
+In more recent years, Congress and the courts expanded the scope of protected classes also to include pregnancy, sexual orientation, parental status, marital status and political affiliation.
+The Genetics Information Nondiscrimination Act of 2008 (GINA) also makes it illegal for employers to discriminate against employees or applicants for employment, based on their genetic information/genetic history.

-Once you engage the involvement of the EEO office, you will have an opportunity to participate in counseling with an EEO Counselor, and Alternative Dispute Resolution (ADR), in which a mediator will assist you in attempting to resolve the matter at issue.
+Once you engage the involvement of the EEO office, you will have an opportunity to participate in counseling with an EEO Counselor and a mediator in an alternative dispute resolution (ADR) who will assist you in attempting to resolve the matter at issue.
 If ADR is unsuccessful, you can then file a formal EEO complaint.
 If accepted, in part or in whole, for investigation, an investigator will be assigned to investigate your claim.
 Following a thorough investigation, the EEO will generate a report of the investigation, at which time you will have an opportunity to appear before an administrative judge at a hearing if you wish to proceed further.
 From that point forward, you can then appeal your case through the appropriate federal district court.